 Remember that the brain is suspended in fluid inside the skull.
 A helmet fits snugly on the skull, not the brain.
 If a player takes a hard hit on a play, the force of the impact still causes the brain to move inside the skull.
 If the impact of the brain against the skull is hard enough, the player gets a concussion.

 If you’d like to read more about common misconceptions about football helmets, read this interview with Dr. John Leddy.
 Dr. Leddy is a respected concussion researcher and the president of the International Concussion Society.

 Do All Football Players Need to Worry About Concussions, or Just the Professionals?

 While former NFL players may have to worry about concussions more than others, anyone of any age can sustain a concussion, and statistics show that if you’re an athlete who has had one concussion, your chances of having another within the same season are much greater.
 Forty percent of athletes don’t fully recover before they go back to participating in their sports, which increases their chances of additional injury and long-term consequences.
 The effects of multiple concussions can be cumulative in those athletes.
 If you think you might have sustained a concussion, take yourself out, get checked out, and follow a safe return-to-play timeline.

 Note: If you’re experiencing symptoms that won’t resolve after a traumatic brain injury, you’re not alone.
 And you’re not crazy.
 On average, our patients improve by 75% after treatment at our center specializing in post-concussion therapy.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, schedule a consultation.